Living with Cancer

 Take the first key steps

-- Ask the doctor what kind of cancer it is, its size, stage, and usual growth pattern.
+- Get exact information.
+Ask the doctor what kind of cancer it is, its size, stage, and usual growth pattern.

 - Encourage your loved one to stay connected with friends and engage in enjoyable physical activities.
 It’s best to focus on pastimes with personal meaning.
 Also ask that she or he accepts help with routine tasks, such as cleaning and cooking.
 Similarly, for yourself, be sure to accept help even in this early stage.
 You need to pace yourself so you can go the distance!